tim-roberts1/tva/website/docs/learn/about-pando/team.md

 ## Meet the Pando Team

-The Pando team members work full time on the core package APIs, the tools that power Pando, and the Pando documentation website.
+The Pando team members work full-time on the core package APIs, the tools that power Pando, and the Pando documentation website.

 Current members of the Pando team are listed in alphabetical order below.